yonatan/rtl-toolkit/README.md

     ln -s /full/path/to/your/rtlxgen /usr/local/bin/rtlxgen

-Note: don't just copy ```rtlxgen```, it needs to be in the same directory as ```rtlx.Makefile``` and ```cssjanus```.
+Note: don't just copy ```rtlxgen```, it needs to be in the same directory as ```cssjanus```.

-Make sure you have all the required dependencies; GraphicsMagick, pyhton, GNU make, watch, find and sed.
+Make sure you have all the required dependencies; GraphicsMagick, pyhton and watch.
 On Debian and Ubuntu do something like:

-    sudo apt-get install graphicsmagick python-minimal make procps findutils sed
+    sudo apt-get install graphicsmagick python-minimal procps

 #### Suggested usage
 For each Drupal 7 installation copy the rtlx directory into your modules directory and enable the RTLx module.